icl00ud/velure/services/product-service/SONARCLOUD_SETUP.md

 2. **Verify Workflow Configuration**:
    - Ensure `.github/workflows/ci-cd.yml` passes the `SONAR_TOKEN` secret to the Go service workflow
-   - The secret is marked as `required: false` so builds won't fail if it's not configured
+   - The SonarCloud step uses `continue-on-error: true` so builds succeed even without the token
+   - If token is not configured, SonarCloud step will be skipped silently

 ### SonarCloud Project Configuration